 If lasagna can be frozen then so can later-to-be-baked ziti.
 However, there is a trick to freezing pasta with sauce.
 On the other hand, Olive Garden’s pasta comes frozen which all employees have to do is reheat it in the water.
 So flash-freezing pasta is nice when you have to run a hi-demand Restaurant.
-But, for those of us who want shortcuts in cooking, here’s how two different ways.
+But, for those of us who want to have a future meal quickly here’s how;

 What Ingredients go into Olive Gardens Ziti Al Forno?

 Ziti Alforno is a baked dish made from pasta, Italian Cheeses, and a 5 cheese marinara sauce.
 These are the ingredients I put into Ziti Al Forno to Copycat Olive Garden’s Version;